Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 PET Bottle Manufacturing

-PET (automated polyethylene terephthalate) manufacturing typically requires a continuous supply of high-pressure gas than standard air compressor systems are unable to provide.
+PET (automated polyethylene terephthalate) manufacturing typically requires a continuous supply of high-pressure gas that standard air compressor systems are unable to provide.
 Booster air compressors help deliver the high-pressure air that helps the blow molding machines produce PET bottles.
-Compressed air is utilized by the blow molding technique to force the molten thermoplastic into a mold.
+The blow molding technique utilizes compressed air to force the molten thermoplastic into a mold.

 Industrial Pressure Testing